Laws & Policies

 The NOAA National Habitat Policy acknowledges that healthy habitat is crucial to our agency programs and activities.
 This long-term policy outlines a set of guiding principles that applies to all of NOAA’s habitat work.
 It will influence future actions and priorities related to habitat conservation, allowing us to be more efficient and effective.
 It’s a clear statement of our dedication to habitat conservation and resilient ecosystems and communities.

 This national policy aims to better serve millions of our nation’s recreational saltwater fishermen and their coastal communities.
 The policy reflects fishermen’s voices on existing and emerging concerns, including public access, resource stewardship, regulatory education, science innovation, and better lines of communication between state and federal rulemakers and the community.

 Ocean Noise Policy

 Increasing human activity is contributing to rising levels of underwater noise.
-Due to the efficiency with which sound travels underwater, aquatic animals have evolved to use acoustic cues in a wide variety of contexts that support their survival and reproductive success, including selecting mates, finding food, maintaining group structure and relationships, avoiding predators, and navigation.
+Due to the efficiency with which sound travels underwater, aquatic animals have evolved to use acoustic cues in a wide variety of contexts.
+These cues support their survival and reproductive success, including selecting mates, finding food, maintaining group structure and relationships, avoiding predators, and navigation.
 Increasing noise levels can impact the animals and ecosystems that inhabit these places including through acute, chronic, and cumulative effects.

-The Ocean Noise Policy codifies our commitment to working to reduce the impacts of human-made noise on marine organisms, by outlining how we will implement the NOAA Ocean Noise Strategy—a document that outlines a ten year strategy that addresses scientific and management actions.
+The Ocean Noise Policy codifies our commitment to working to reduce the impacts of human-made noise on marine organisms.
+It outlines how we will implement the NOAA Ocean Noise Strategy—a ten year strategy that addresses scientific and management actions.

 Other NOAA Fisheries Policy Directives